neptunelabs/fsi-image-samples/README.md

 * [Auto-generated Responsive Images - Product Page 🔗](https://www.neptunelabs.com/dynamic-imaging/)
 * [Documentation 🔗][Docs]

-Dynamic Single Source Imaging with FSI Server lets you change your images at any size, at any time - simply by changing the URL.
+Auto-generated Responsive Imaging with FSI Server lets you change your images at any size, at any time - simply by changing the URL.
 All you need is a high-resolution image - FSI Server creates the desired image sizes, cropping and effects in an instant.
-Dynamic Single Source Imaging can be applied to any image on the site.
+Responsive Imaging can be applied to any image on the site.

 This repository contains examples on how to use and build your own applications.